KobyBuchanan/Simple_DMHalo_Models/README.md

 ## Known Issues
 For the NFW Halo I was provided a table of 1-D velocity dispersions, I no longer have that file or a means to access it again.
 Currently I imploy the Isotropic Jeans equation to calculate the dispersions at my accepted radius distribution.
 This technique should work, however the galxies generated from the NFW model don't reach equalibrium.

+## To Do
+* Make better plots and figures
+* Finish adding NFW sphere
+* Add remaining models from old project
+* Add galaxy evolution
+* Make more robust and accurate models

 ## Acknowledgements
 I would like to acknowledge UMass Amherst and Dr. Neal Katz for providing the original project guidelines.
 The book ["Dynamics and Astrophysics of Galaxies"](https://galaxiesbook.org/index.html) by Dr. Jo Bovy has been immensely helpful in deepening my understanding of the equations used in this project.